Lumi-supercomputer/lumi-userguide/docs/runjobs/scheduled-jobs/batch-job.md

 !!! info
     The `/tmp` directory on the compute nodes resides in memory.
 The memory used for `/tmp` is included in the job memory allocation.
-If you use `/tmp`, you must allocate memory for it in order to avoid running out of memory.
+If you use `/tmp`, you must allocate memory for it to avoid running out of memory.

 ## Pipelining with dependencies